hadi-khamsi/Snowflake/README.md

 # Snowflake
 DevOps: Database Change Management with schemachange and GitHub\
-A simple, working release pipeline for Snowflake in GitHub Actions
+A working release pipeline for Snowflake in GitHub Actions